Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Bi-- and Hopf Algebras from (Co)-Operads

 Morphisms for (pseudo)--operads with units should preserve the unit. \begin{rmk} The component $\O(1)$ always forms an algebra via $\gamma:\O(1)\otimes \O(1)\to \O(1)$.
-If there is an operadic unit, then this algebra is unital. \end{rmk}
+If there is an operadic unit, then this algebra is unital.
+More precisely, the algebra is over $R=Hom(\unit,\unit)$.
+In the case of operads in $k$-vector spaces the algebra is a $k=Hom(k,k)$--algebra, in the case of operads in Abelian groups, this is a $\Z$ algebra and in in the case of operads in sets, being an algebra reduces to being monoid. \end{rmk}